Health Insurance Portability and Accountability Act: Legislative information

-In 1994, President Clinton had ambitions to renovate the state of the nation's health care.
-Despite his efforts to revamp the system, he did not receive the support he needed at the time.
-The Congressional Quarterly Almanac of 1996 explains how two senators, Nancy Kassebaum (R-KS) and Edward Kennedy (D-MA) came together and created a bill called the Health Insurance Reform Act of 1995 or more commonly known as the Kassebaum-Kennedy Bill.
+In 1994, President Clinton expressed his goals to improve the healthcare system.
+However, his reforms did not succeed, most likely due to a lack of support.
+The Congressional Quarterly Almanac of 1996 explains how two senators, Nancy Kassebaum (R-KS) and Ted Kennedy (D-MA) came together and created a bill called the Health Insurance Reform Act of 1995, more commonly known as the Kassebaum-Kennedy Bill.
 This bill was stalled despite making it out of the Senate.
-Undeterred by this, Clinton pushed harder for his ambitions and eventually in 1996 after the State of the Union address, there was some headway as it resulted in bipartisan cooperation.
-After much debate and negotiation, there was a shift in momentum once a “compromise between Kennedy and Ways and Means Committee Chairman Bill Archer” was accepted after alterations were made of the original Kassebaum-Kennedy Bill.
+In the 1996 State of the Union address, Clinton pressed the issue, and it resulted in bipartisan cooperation.
+After much debate and negotiation, there was a shift in momentum once a compromise between Kennedy and Ways and Means Committee Chairman Bill Archer was accepted following alterations to the original Kassebaum-Kennedy Bill.
 Soon after this, the bill was signed into law by President Clinton and was named the Health Insurance Portability and Accountability Act of 1996 (HIPAA).